 If the bleeding does not taper off as expected and is problematic for the woman she should seek medical advice.
 In such cases, there may or may not be other signs and symptoms such as abdominal pain/cramping and/or signs of infection (for example high temperature, abdominal tenderness, feeling generally unwell, offensive vaginal discharge).

-More information can be found in the RCN's Women's Health Pocket Cards at: www.rcn.org. uk/professional-development/publications/ pub-006514
+More information can be found in the RCN's Women's Health Pocket Cards at: rcn.org.uk/professional-development/publications/rcn-womens-health-cards-uk-pub-009289

 7) Bleeding at the time of, and after, induced abortion